vitcpp/sphereplot/README.md

 # sphereplot

-The library for plotting on the spherical surface
+The library for plotting sketches on the spherical surface